Velaha/Scala/week_2/05_Classes/README.md

 ### 2) Comparison : Semantic vs Reference

-Now, our program requires to compare different instances of browsers.
+Our program requires to compare different instances of browsers

 > Make a comparison between `firefox1` and `chrome1` by `equals`' method